srishilesh/Data-Structure-and-Algorithms/Backtracking/Resources.md

 Combinational Sum

 Backtracking to find all subsets

 Power Set in Lexicographic order

 Check if a given string is sum-string

 Fill 8 numbers in grid with given conditions

 Word Break Problem using Backtracking

 Minimize number of unique characters in string

-Count all possible paths between two vertices Partition of a set into K subsets with equal sum Warnsdorff’s algorithm for Knight’s tour problem Longest Possible Route in a Matrix with Hurdles
+Count all possible paths between two vertices

+Partition of a set into K subsets with equal sum

+Warnsdorff’s algorithm for Knight’s tour problem

+Longest Possible Route in a Matrix with Hurdles

-Match a pattern and String without using regular expressions Fill two instances of all numbers from 1 to n in a specific way Find all distinct subsets of a given set
+Match a pattern and String without using regular expressions

+Fill two instances of all numbers from 1 to n in a specific way

+Find all distinct subsets of a given set

 Find shortest safe route in a path with landmines

-Find paths from corner cell to middle cell in maze Find if there is a path of more than k length from a source Find Maximum number possible by doing at-most K swaps Print all palindromic partitions of a string
+Find paths from corner cell to middle cell in maze

+Find if there is a path of more than k length from a source

+Find Maximum number possible by doing at-most K swaps

+Print all palindromic partitions of a string

 Printing all solutions in N-Queen Problem

-Print all paths from a given source to a destination Print all possible strings that can be made by placing spaces| Set-1 Print all possible strings that can be made by placing spaces| Set-2 Print all longest common sub-sequences in lexicographical order Smallest expression to represent a number using single digit Given an array A[] and a number x, check for pair in A[] with sum as x Combinations where every element appears twice and distance between appearances is equal to the value Quick Links :
+Print all paths from a given source to a destination

+Print all possible strings that can be made by placing spaces| Set-1

+Print all possible strings that can be made by placing spaces| Set-2

+Print all longest common sub-sequences in lexicographical order

+Smallest expression to represent a number using single digit

+Given an array A[] and a number x, check for pair in A[] with sum as x

-Top 20 Backtracking Algorithm Interview Questions ‘Practice Problems’ on Backtracking
-‘Quiz’ on Backtracking
-‘Videos’ on Backtracking
+Combinations where every element appears twice and distance between appearances is equal to the value